 My own journey with meditation...

 ...was long and be no means straightforward.
 I learned autogenic training, a relaxation method popular in the 70s, when I was a teenager, and it was very effective in helping me cope with exam and social stresses.
 Age 19, I started TM (Transcendental Meditation), a method based on ancient Vedic teachings which uses a mantra (sound) to focus the mind.
 For the next 2 decades, I struggled with procrastination and resistance, and my meditation practice went up and down like a yo-yo.
 I just never seemed to be able to stick to a routine for long enough to fully embed it into my daily life!
 As a result, I am very familiar with the frustrations and feelings of guilt and letting oneself down that are the side effects of intermittent practice.
 My initiation to Reiki introduced me to the Chinese and Japanese concepts of Tan Tien or Hara, both describing the main human energy centre in the abdomen - a knowledge that deepened when I started practising Chi Kung.
 For a long time, I have found conscious movement as practised in Chi Kung, mindful Yoga or Tai Chi more accessible than sitting still.
 Over time, I became familiar with Vipassana (Insight) meditation as taught by S.N.
 Goenka and was greatly inspired by the Vietnamese Zen monk and teacher Thich Nhat Hanh.
-For the last four years, my teacher has been Burgs and I sit on silent retreat with him once a year.
+For the last five years, my teacher has been Burgs and I sit on silent retreat with him once a year.
 My personal practice these days is mindfulness, which combines periods of mindful movement with sitting still and also bringing more and more mindful moments into everyday life.

 What my own journey with meditation has taught me is that there is no one “right” path.
 Instead, there are possibly as many “right paths” as they are meditators out there!
 I therefore aim to give my students a flavour of many different techniques so they can experiment and get a feel for what works best for them.
 I particularly welcome absolute beginners and students who may have tried to meditate before but gave up for whatever reason.
 You may simply not have found the right method yet!
 Give it another go!
 Also, a session of EFT can work wonders to overcome resistance and procrastination.
 Once you have found your favourite technique or combination of techniques, I will support you in establishing a daily routine.
 One piece of advice from my own practice is: Even if you are not a "group" person, it can be very helpful to commit to a meditation group in order to give yourself a support network which helps to establish a daily practice.